The Native American Shepherd is actually a mix of two different breeds of dog, the Native American Indian dog and the Belgian Shepherd.

 This is a breed of dog that is exceptionally loyal and loving towards its owners, and it will be able to build a very strong bond with you in a short period of time.

-However, they are also very alert and make for wonderful guard dogs as they will go and explore when they sense something that is different.
+However, they are also very alert and make for wonderful guard dogs as they will go and explore when they sense something different.

 They are good to train as they are certainly highly intelligent.